mrrtmob/openui/README.md

 ### Gitpod

-You can easily use Open UI via Gitpod, preconfigured with Open AI.
+You can easily use Blizzer UI via Gitpod, preconfigured with Open AI.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/wandb/openui)

-On launch Open UI is automatically installed and launched.
+On launch Blizzer UI is automatically installed and launched.

 Before you can use Gitpod: